ShadowZhu/Lipid-Peroxidation-modulates-GPCR-activation/README.md

-# Lipid peroxidation modulates GPCR activation through site-specific lipid–protein hydrogen bonds and membrane reorganization
+# Data and Input Files for: Lipid peroxidation modulates GPCR activation through site-specific lipid–protein hydrogen bonds and membrane reorganization

-These data/instructions acompany the folowing manuscript: <br>
+This repository contains the GROMACS input files and simulation parameters accompanying the manuscript: <br>

 **Title**: Lipid peroxidation modulates GPCR activation through site-specific lipid–protein hydrogen bonds and membrane reorganization.<br>

-**Authors**: Ying Zhu (Nanjing University), Yiyang Zhang (Nanjing University), Zhengxi Qian (Nanjing University), Yachong Guo (Nanjing University), Wei Wang (Nanjing University)<br>
+**Authors**: Ying Zhu, Yiyang Zhang, Zhengxi Qian, Yachong Guo, and Wei Wang (Nanjing University)<br>

-### Data and plotting scripts for figures in the main text and supplementary information

-Each folder contains the input data generated from the MD simulations, the python script used to generate the corresponding plot, and the final png image.
-Each data file has a header that describes each column in the file.

-Statistical analyses including mean, standard deviation, quartiles, etc. calculated within the python scripts based on the input data files.

-### Initial and final configurations of MD simulations

-The folder `MD_configurations` contains the initial and final configurations for all the simulations presented in the study.
-The files are organized into folders labeled System_\#.
-The system description is shown in the table below and also inside a README.md file in each folder.
+### Overview

+This repository provides all necessary input files to reproduce the all-atom molecular dynamics (MD) simulations described in the study.
+The goal is to ensure the reproducibility of our key findings by providing the initial structures, topologies, force field parameters, and simulation control files for all five systems investigated.

+Note: This repository does not contain the full simulation trajectories due to their large size.

+### Software and Force Field Requirements
+Simulation Engine: GROMACS (version 2022.x or later recommended)

+Force Field (Protein, Ions, Water): CHARMM36m

+Force Field (Lipids): CHARMM36 for DUPC.
+Parameters for the peroxidized lipids are provided within the topology files (.itp), derived as described in the manuscript's methods section.

+### Repository Contents & Usage
+The primary folder, MD_configurations, contains five subdirectories, one for each simulated system.

+Each system directory (e.g., DUPC/) contains the complete set of files required to run a simulation for that specific system:

+initial.pdb: The starting coordinates of the solvated system.

+topol.top: The main GROMACS topology file that includes all molecules.

+*.itp: All necessary include topology files for the force field, molecules, and water model.

+*.mdp: GROMACS simulation parameter files for each stage (energy minimization, equilibration, and production run).

+A typical GROMACS workflow for each system would involve using these files sequentially for energy minimization, NVT/NPT equilibration, and finally, the production run.

+### System Descriptions

+The five systems simulated in this study are detailed below.

 | System                           | Total Nr. of Atoms | Box dimensions (nm) | Nr. of Lipids | Nr. of Waters | Cl-  | Na+  |
 |----------------------------------|--------------------|---------------------|---------------|---------------|------|------|